 “You must learn to control your temper, Adrien.
 Allowing your temper to take over will only cause you trouble.
 I know, as I have the same temper.”

 “You have a temper?”

 “I do.
 I regret the terrible things I have done by allowing my temper to get the best of me.
 Which is why I have had to learn control.“

 “Nothing Lucien did will be solved by losing your temper.”
 He took a step back, sat on the edge of my bed and waited for me to do the same.
-I still jumped a little to get up on the bed, as I had insisted on removing the little stool last year.
+I yet pushed a little to get up on the bed, as I had insisted on removing the stool last year.

 “Think,” he said, “all the times you have been angered by Lucien, has losing your temper ever solved anything?
 Even once?
 Did you feel better afterward?”

-I looked down to think, I truly did think about all the other times, plenty of them, and picked at one of the threads in the quilt.
+I looked down, I truly thought about the other times, plenty of them, and picked at one of the threads in the quilt.
 The release felt good, but afterward?

 “No, not after.”
-I looked up and had to say, “It felt good during, though.”
+I looked up and declared, “It felt good during, though.”

 I swear I saw a sparkle in his eyes, but his mouth tightened all severe-like.
 “Were those few moments worth what came after?”

 He unwaveringly regarded me, saying nothing.
 I felt the urge to squirm under that gaze.